larsvilhuber/self-checking-reproducibility/12-environments-in-stata.md

 :::

-::::{admonition}
-:class: tip

-What if the package you need is not on SSC, or cannot be `net install`ed?
+## Installing packages that are not on SSC, or cannot be `net install`ed

 Some authors provide websites where they host custom Stata packages that are not posted on SSC, and are not set up to be `net install`ed.
 So how can you install such packages via scripts?